12urenloop/cvc/count-von-count/README.markdown

 - All data sent is in JSON format (`Content-Type` set to `application/json`)
 - A query string always includes a `key` param, e.g. `PUT /teams?key=tetten`
+- As for units, all positions are in meters, all times in seconds, and speed is expressed in meter/seconds

 ### Initialization